 Jack fruits are found in different varieties such as fruit bars, canned fruits in a sugary syrup, ice cream, jam, chips, juice, pickles etc. But the best option is to consume it as a fruit itself.
 There are few things which has to be kept in mind before selecting the jack fruits.
 They are,

-- Check for the dark spots which indicate that the fruit is soft and tasty.
+- Check for soft, dark spots which indicate that the fruit is soft and tasty

-- Avoid jack fruits that are completely brown, those brown fruits might rotten up fast
+- Avoid jack fruits that are completely brown as they may rot quickly.

 Recipes with Jackfruit

 The unique meaty texture of the jack fruit when cooked, makes it the best swap for certain meat-based recipes.
 This pulpy fruit can be had as a sweet or savory dish.
 Here is the list of delicious jack fruit recipes for you: